 |un de vos amis >||l’un de vos amis|

 |[œ̃ də vo za mi]||[lœ̃ də vo za mi]|

-Just what it sounds like: you can use the euphonic technique or not, it’s correct either way.
-Using the technique is more formal, so in a discussion with your boss, for example, it’s generally a good idea to use it.
+Just what it sounds like: you can use le L euphonique or not, it’s correct either way.
+Using it is more formal, so in a discussion with your boss, for example, it’s generally a good idea to use it.
 In comparison, you probably won’t when talking to your potes.
 A good rule of thumb is to use the optional euphonic techniques with people you vouvoie, but it’s really not that big a deal.
 Under-using euphony is not potentially offensive the way tutoieing someone you should use vous with is.